- Academics Menu

-- The only difference between an EDGE course and the same course on campus is that EDGE students pay 1/3 the rate of tuition as their campus peers.
+- The only difference between an EDGE course and the same course on campus is that EDGE courses are offered at no cost for tuition to our high school students.

 The Jefferson EDGE Program is accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 To become accredited, The EDGE program demonstrated that it met or exceeded standards of excellence pertaining to curriculum, students, instructors, assessment, and program evaluation.

 - Earning college credit at a reduced cost while in high school

 - Learning about college expectations while improving college admissions prospects